astropy/astropy/docs/development/workflow/development_workflow.rst

 Not sure what your first contribution should be?
 Take a look at the `Astropy issue list`_ and grab one labeled "package-novice".
 These issues are the most accessible ones if you are not familiar with the Astropy source code.
-Choose an issue labeled "effort-low" or "effort-medium", these are expected to take a few hours to a few days to address.
+Issues labeled as "effort-low" are expected to take a few hours (at most) to address, while the "effort-medium" ones may take a few days.
 The developers are friendly and want you to help, so don't be shy about asking questions on the `astropy-dev mailing list`_.

 New to `git`_?
 ==============